SPAGENT-MIB::spSwitch19Status #

 - The description of the sensor causing this trap to be sent

-Here is a runbook for the SNMP trap SPAGENT-MIB::spSwitch19Status
+Here is a runbook for the SNMP trap SPAGENT-MIB::spSwitch19Status:

 Meaning #

-SNMP trap indicates that a switch sensor has exceeded a certain threshold, triggering a notification to the network management system.
+The SPAGENT-MIB::spSwitch19Status SNMP trap indicates that a switch sensor has exceeded a certain threshold, triggering a notification to the network management system.
 This trap provides information about the sensor that triggered the trap, including its status, value, and description.

 Impact #